yanndepps/Supercollider/README.md

 # Supercollider
+## About
-A platform for audio synthesis and algorithmic composition
++ A platform for audio synthesis and algorithmic composition, used by musicians, artists and researchers working with sound.